Compressing integer lists with Contextual Arithmetic Trits: Introduction

 \subsection{Contributions}

-Our paper may be viewed as the happy wedding between trits --- as exploited by Elias in 1955~\cite[31]{Elias1955} --- and a coding satisfying Shannon's theorem~\cite{Shannon1948}.
+In this article, we present a new compression algorithm for integer lists using \emph{Contextual Arithmetic Trits}.
+Our paper may be viewed as the happy wedding between trits $\{0,1,2\}$--- as exploited by Elias in 1955~\cite[31]{Elias1955} --- and a coding satisfying Shannon's theorem~\cite{Shannon1948}.
 We chose arithmetic coding, as also described by Elias~\cite[61--62]{Abramson1963}, to match as closely as possible the entropy.
-We note that Asymmetric Numeral Systems (ANS)~\cite{Duda2009} could also have been chosen, if one wishes to have quicker running times and is willing to lower the compression ratios.
-First, we transform each gap array to a trit list, then we encode this trit list with an arithmetic contextual method: the knowledge of the last trits gives a good insight into the possible values of the next ones.

-We note that previous works on inverted index compression also used contextual encodings: contextual arithmetic encoding on bit vectors ~\cite{BooksteinKleinRaita1997}, contextual arithmetic encoding on words ~\cite{Moffat1989}, contextual ANS encoding on the result of binary packing blocks of integers~\cite{MoffatPetri2018}.
-Most of the previous works make two passes on the dataset.
-One to set the model, and one to encode the dataset with the model (static arithmetic coding).
-In this article, we used static arithmetic coding but also adaptive arithmetic coding, that requires only one pass over the dataset, and turned out to give better compression rates on most cases.
+The idea of our algorithm is simple, we transform each gap list to a trit list (where the ``2'' symbol corresponds to the comma between gaps as shown in \figureRef{gaps_to_trits}).
+Then we encode these trit lists with an arithmetic contextual method: the knowledge of the last trits gives a good insight into the possible values of the next ones.
+We introduce the notion of hybrid contexts and perform an detailed analysis of different context models.
+We note that previous works on inverted index compression also used contextual encodings: contextual arithmetic encoding on bit vectors ~\cite{BooksteinKleinRaita1997}, contextual arithmetic encoding on words ~\cite{Moffat1989}, contextual asymmetric numeral systems~\cite{Duda2013} encoding on the result of binary packing blocks of integers ~\cite{MoffatPetri2018}.

-\begin{itemize} \itemsep{-0.2em} \item From a theoretic point of view, we present a new compression algorithm: Arithmetic Coding with Hybrid Contexts on Trits.
-This method outperforms \Interp consistently on all the datasets we tested but one and the gain with respect to the \Interp method goes up to \gain --- this method also outperforms Packed+ANS2 on all datasets. \item In order to perform our benchmarking, we re-implemented many other compression techniques (around 30).
-Since we are only interested in the space compression, we managed to make for this metric a fair comparison with other methods.
-By doing this, we also saw that the Block-\Interp method used in \cite{MoffatPetri2018, PibiriVenturini2017} stores too much information and can be easily optimized.
-We use for our tests around 15 posting lists which we make publicly available in order to facilitate future comparisons with our work. \end{itemize}
+We show that our compression algorithm has better compression rates than both \Interp and Packed+ANS2.
+We present gains ranging from a few percent up to $13\%$.
+We also present a thorough benchmarking with other compression algorithms and to do so, we re-implemented many other compression techniques (around~30).